The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 In 534AD the authority of Bishop of Rome is codified in Roman civil Law.

-A Nicolaitan church compromises with the state, seeks favors from the state, and goes into business with the state, and becomes just as political and powerful as the state, and then Lords it over its subjects.
-Again we remember Luke 22,25 says it wasn't meant to be like this for my "Jewish" apostles.
+A Nicolaitan church compromises with the state, seeks favors from the gentile state, and goes into business with the gentile state, and becomes just as political and powerful as the gentile state, and then Lords it over its subjects.
+Again we remember Luke 22,25 says it wasn't meant to be like this for His fellow "Jewish" apostles (we gentiles must realize that we are grafted into Jesus' Eastern religious tradition of conciliar service rather than him grafted into our Western tradition of hierarchical service based on the gentile political model of the nations).

 Emperor Heraclius conquers Jerusalem in 625AD: had forbidden Judaism in Byzantium in 614AD (Eastern Parts of Roman Empire, ie Constantinople, see Wikipaedia Jewish Revolt Against Heraclius).

-This Christian religious and political hostility toward Judaism (which we saw with Polycarp and the date of Passover, and with Marcion) is also biblical ignorance in that Romans 9,27-28 teaches a faithful remnant of Israel in the final land of Israel.
+This gentile Christian religious and political hostility toward Judaism (which we saw from the earliest days of Christianity with Jewish descendent Polycarp and the date of Passover, with Ignatius doing away witht he Sabbath, and with gentile Marcion who excised the Hebrews scriptures and accepted Paul's ten letters and part of gospel of Luke, the only gentile gospel writer) is also biblical ignorance in that Romans 9,27-28 teaches a faithful remnant of Israel in the final land of Israel.
 Likewise, actions like conquering Jerusalem by Christians betray the following scriptural prophecies, among many, will be fulfilled in physical Israel:

 Genesis12,2 (Israel will be a lasting and great nation, a nation of universal salvation);